mlabs-haskell/lambda-buffers/docs/design.md

 sets, maps and other semantically richer data types.
 Generally, such types are already well-defined and widely used in various language environments and come equipped with rich libraries that work with them.
-Redefining them *ab ovo* would be counterproductive as users would have to reimplement and reinvent the rich support for such types.
+Redefining them *ab ovo* would be counterproductive as users would have to re-implement and reinvent the rich support for such types.

-### Extensibility to new semantics
+### Extensible to new semantics

 Enabling users to introduce new *type semantics* facilitates LambdaBuffers to be adapted in many different domains and use cases.

-In LambdaBuffers, introducing new *type semantics* works by first declaring a *type class*, which is simply the name of the class bundled with any superclasses (should they exist).
+In LambdaBuffers, introducing new *type semantics* works by first declaring a *type class*, which is simply the name of the class bundled with any super-classes (should they exist).
 Next, specification document that elaborates how instances are to be generated for members of the class must be created, taking care to ensure that instances are always generated uniformly.
-Finally, a code generation module for the class must be written that mplements compliant code generation for different target languages.
+Finally, a code generation module for the class must be written that implements compliant code generation for different target languages.

 Concretely, serialization has special treatment in most technologies in this space, however in LambdaBuffers, this is just a new type class.